 With the exception of the AES-KW function, the IVs used by the BCB-AES-GCM security context are considered to be per-invocation IVs.
 The pairing of a per-invocation IV and a security key MUST be unique.
 A per-invocation IV MUST NOT be used with a security key more than one time.
 If a per-invocation IV and key pair are repeated then the GCM implementation is vulnerable to forgery attacks.
+Because the loss of integrity protection occurs with even a single reuse, this situation is often considered to have catastrophic security consequences.
 More information regarding the importance of the uniqueness of the IV value can be found in Appendix A of [AES-GCM].